KianSajjadi/homelab/readme.md

 - cron job to backup postgres DB for spoolman
 - ~~add node exporter~~
 - Consolidate file structure to follow "verb" instead of "noun"
+- Update ingress to gateway at some point